EXL/2048/doc/NotesMacOS.md

 #### Description:

-The first rendering frame - everything is fine, information about the font is displayed in the log.
-The second redraw frame causes the application to crash.
+On the first rendering frame everything is fine and information about the font is displayed in the log but the second redraw frame causes the application to crash.
 It seems that the `largeFont` pointer is being invalidated somewhere.
 The pointer in this case isn't reset to `nil` and `EXC_BAD_ACCESS` error occurs directly in `NSLog()` function.

 ```
 (gdb) bt